nelisa-dludla/emoji-riddle/README.md

 ## Status

-🚧 **Emoji Riddle is currently in development.** I am working hard to build an exciting and engaging experience for all players.
-Stay tuned for updates!
+✨ Emoji Riddle is now live!
+The game is complete, and you can start testing your emoji skills right away.
+[Play Emoji Riddle here!](https://emoji-riddle.pages.dev/)

-## Features (Planned)
+## Features

 - 🧠 **Challenging Riddles:** Decode emojis to solve fun and tricky puzzles.
-- 🏆 **Leaderboard:** Compete with friends and others to top the leaderboard.
 - 🎮 **Easy to Play:** Simple and intuitive gameplay suitable for all ages.

 ## Contributing

 I appreciate your interest in contributing!
-At this stage, I am focused on development, but feel free to share your ideas or feedback.
-I'll provide more details on contributing once the project is further along.
+While the core features are complete, I’m always open to feedback and ideas for future improvements.

 ## Contact